 Setting or condition Description "Composition unit" Select whether to use mass percent, mole percent, mass fraction or mole fraction when defining the composition of your system.
 Condition definitions "Temperature" "Pressure" "System size" "Composition" Specify the values (and units) of the different state variables.
-Axis definitions (X-axis) (Y-axis) To perform a stepping or mapping operation, you must define one or both axes.
+Calculation type "Single equilibrium" "Property diagram" "Phase diagram" Select whether to calculate a single equilibrium (no axises), a property diagram or a phase diagram.
+Axis definitions (X-axis) (Y-axis) To calculate a property or phase diagram, define the axis variable or the two axis variables.
 When you define an axis, select which state variable you want the stepping/mapping to apply to and set the minimum and maximum values.

 "Step Divison" and "Type" If you set "Type" to "Linear - min no. of steps", then the "Step Division" value specifies at minimum number of steps that will be calculated between the minimum and maximum value during the stepping/mapping operation.
 If you set "Type" to "Linear - max step size", then the "Step Division" sets the maximum size of each step.
 If you set "Type" to "Logarithmic - scale factor", then "Step Division" specifies the scale factor of a logarithmic function that distributes the steps from the initial equilibrium to the minimum and maximum values you have defines.
 "Normal" / "Separate phases" / "T-Zero" To do the stepping operation along an axis one phase at a time, select "Separate phases".
-If you want to calculate the $T_0$ -line, where the Gibbs energy for each phase is the same, then select "T-Zero".
+If you want to calculate the T 0 -line, where the Gibbs energy for each phase is the same, then select "T-Zero".